 If you are new to this blog series you may find it helpful to start from the beginning.
 All current posts can be found at the end of this post in chronological order.
 If you’ve already been following along then welcome back!

 Today’s blog post is going to change your life!
-I’m about to share with you a few easy tricks that will drastically improve your photography skills and send you on your way to becoming a better photographer!
+I’m about to share with you a few easy tricks that will drastically improve your photography skills!
 Before we get started let me tell you a little bit about how my brain works, so you have a better understanding of my teaching methods.

 I am self-taught in the area of photography.
-Yes, I took film photography in high-school 20 years ago, but I really had no idea what I was doing.
+Yes, I took film photography in high-school many years ago, but I really had no idea what I was doing.
 Once point and shoot digital cameras were introduced I gave up learning and surrendered control to my tiny little automatic camera.
-When I purchased my first DSLR back in 2008 I was under the misconception that because it was a fancy expensive camera with a large number of megapixels (10.1 which is no longer impressive compared to my current camera with 22MP) that the camera was incapable of taking a bad picture.
+When I purchased my first DSLR back in 2008 I was fooled into thinking a fancy expensive camera meant great images.
 I cringe now when I hear someone say “wow, your camera takes great pictures”.
-It’s like nails down a chalk board.
 A camera is only as good as the person operating it.

 As mentioned in my previous post, Three Ways to Improve Your Photography Skills, what I am going to teach you pertains to my own personal style of photography and is not the only way to do things.
 It’s also not the only way I do things.
 This is a very basic approach to get you started and hopefully things will begin to make sense.
-Once that occurs then you will start to learn your own style and how to change the settings in different lighting situations.
+Once you have a basic understanding you can begin to branch out and begin developing your own personal style.

 The following approach to learning manual only pertains to natural light settings (no flash) and photographing of 1 single subject or object.
-When using a flash (always use off camera flash, but that is a whole other post) the settings will be different.
+When using a flash or a strobe your settings will be much different (photographing with flash is a series all of its own).

 EXPOSURE refers to how bright or dark your image is.
-Aperture, Shutter Speed and ISO are the 3 settings that determine the exposure of an image.
-Aperture and Shutter affect the amount of light let into your lens and ISO is related to sensitivity of light let into your camera, but each setting controls exposure differently.
+There are 3 settings that determine the exposure of an image.
+They are Aperture, Shutter Speed and ISO.

 2. Shutter Speed - Affects motion blur.
-The lower the shutter speed 1/10 (of a second) the more motion blur.
-The faster the shutter speed 1/250 (of a second) the less motion blur
+The lower the shutter speed 1/10 (of a second) the more motion blur will occur.
+For example if you have small children running around and you don't want them to be blurry you will need a faster shutter speed of 1/200 (of a second) or higher.
+The faster the shutter speed the less likely your subject will be blurry.

 3. ISO - Affects the amount of noise or grain in an image.
 The lower the ISO the less noise.
 The higher the ISO the more noise.